INST-IT: Boosting Instance Understanding via Explicit Visual Prompt Instruction Tuning

-High-quality instruction following data are essential for training effective multimodal models.
-To address the shortage of instance-grounded data, we propose an automated pipeline to generate detailed annotations for both images and videos, with a special emphasis on Instances of Interest.
-We begin by collecting a diverse set of images and videos, construct visual prompts and leverage GPT-4o to generate instruction-following data based on these visual prompted inputs (\cref{sec:pipeline}).
-Building upon this pipeline, we carefully design a benchmark to assess models in instance-specific understanding (\cref{sec:inst_bench}).
-Furthermore, we build a large-scale vision language dataset (\cref{sec:oursft}) and proposed a continuous instruction-tuning pipeline (\cref{sec:our_training}) to enhance the instance understanding capabilities of LMMs.
+To address the scarcity of instance-grounded data, we propose an automated pipeline to generate detailed annotations for both images and videos, with a particular emphasis on \textbf{\textit{instances of interest}} (\cref{sec:pipeline}).
+Based on this, we build a large-scale instance-grounded multimodal dataset (\cref{sec:oursft}), and carefully design an instance-centric evaluation benchmark (\cref{sec:inst_bench}).
+Furthermore, we propose a continuous instruction-tuning recipe (\cref{sec:our_training}) to enhance LMMs in instance understanding.

-\subsection{Instance-centric Annotation Pipeline}
+\subsection{Instance-centric annotation pipeline}

-\fakeparagraph{Overview.} We propose an automated annotation pipeline designed to annotate videos with a particular focus on individual instances.
-As illustrated in Fig.~\ref{fig:data_pipeline}, the overall process involves annotating each frame sequentially, combining these frame-level annotations into a comprehensive video-level description, and generating a set of open-ended questions about the video content.
+\fakeparagraph{Overview.} We propose an automated pipeline to generate annotations grounded on individual instances.
+As in \cref{fig:teaser} (b), we annotate each frame sequentially, aggregate frame-level annotations into a comprehensive video-level description, and generate open-ended question-answer pairs.

-\fakeparagraph{Visual Prompting.} To generate more fine-grained annotations focused on specific instances, we augment the images and videos with visual prompts to highlight the instances of interest.
-Specifically, we use the Set-of-Marks (SoM) visual prompting~\cite{som}, which overlays a numerical ID directly on each instance.
+\fakeparagraph{Visual prompting.} Directly processing the raw visual inputs suffers from hallucinations and distraction.
+To mitigate this issue, we augment the images and videos with visual prompts to highlight the instances.
+Specifically, we use set-of-marks (SoMs) visual prompt~\cite{som}, which overlays a numerical ID on each instance.
 We find this method highly effective in guiding GPT-4o to provide annotations focused on individual instances.
-For more details on SoM prompting, please refer to \cref{sec:supp_pipeline}.
+For more details, please refer to \cref{sec:supp_som}.

-\fakeparagraph{Frame-level Annotation.} We annotate each frame of the video sequentially.
-At each timestamp $t$, we provide GPT-4o with the current frame $X_t$, the previous frame $X_{t\text{-}1}$, and a tailored task prompt $P^f$.
-GPT-4o then produces a frame-level annotation $Y_t^f\text{=}(y_t^{ins}, y_t^{img}, y_t^{dif})$ across three aspects, where $y_t^{ins}$ represents the captions for individual instances, $y_t^{img}$ is caption for the entire image, and $y_t^{dif}$ describes the temporal differences from the previous frame:
+\fakeparagraph{Frame-level annotation.} We annotate video frames sequentially.
+At timestamp $t$, we provide GPT-4o with the current frame $X_t$, the previous frame $X_{t\text{-}1}$, and a tailored task prompt $P^f$.
+We then obtain a frame-level annotation $Y_t^f\text{=}\left( y_t^{ins}, y_t^{img}, y_t^{dif} \right)$ encompassing three aspects, where $y_t^{ins}$ represents the captions for individual instances, $y_t^{img}$ is a caption for the entire image, and $y_t^{dif}$ describes the temporal differences from the previous frame: